kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/kullback-leibler_divergence_cross-entropy_and_mutual_information.md

 $p(x)\geq0$ and $\int p(x)dx=1$ hold true.
 Put together, these two reasons may in part explain why the KL divergence is called a "divergence", not a "distance".

-Intuitively, a symmetric version of the KL divergence, called the **Jensen-Shannon divergence**, more resembles a true distance measure, except for the triangle inequality.
+Intuitively, a symmetric version of the KL divergence, called the <font face="Lora">Jensen-Shannon divergence</font>, more resembles a true distance measure, except for the triangle inequality.
 That is defined to be

 $$
   {D_{\text{JS}}(p\Vert q)=\frac{1}{2}D_{\text{KL}}(p\Vert\frac{p+q}{2})+\frac{1}{2}D_{\text{KL}}(q\Vert\frac{p+q}{2}).}